From Sacile the "Garden of the Serenissima," to Maniago the city of knives.

-The route begins in Sacile, a town crossed by the waters of the Livenza River and called the garden of the Serenissima for its Venetian atmosphere.
-We pedal towards the Pordenone foothills where we find the pile-dwelling site of Palù di Livenza, a UNESCO heritage site, and touch upon the municipality of Polcenigo, one of the most beautiful villages in Italy, famous for the art of basket-making.
-Rich in buildings that bear witness to its long history, the setting of Polcenigo is dominated by the waters of the Livenza and the nearby Gorgazzo springs.
-Proceeding towards Aviano we come to Castello di Aviano, a locality that takes its name from its castle dating back to the 10th century.
-We continue along a route that offers spectacular views of the mountains of the foothills and reach Malnisio, a hamlet of Montereale Valcellina, where we find the 'A. Pitter' hydroelectric power station, the first power station in the Venezie and one of the first in Italy, now transformed into a technological museum.
-We finally reach Maniago, the city of knives.
+We start in Sacile, a town crossed by the waters of the Livenza River and called the garden of the Serenissima for its Venetian atmosphere.
+You pedal toward the Pordenone piedmont where the Palù di Livenza pile-dwelling site, a UNESCO heritage site, is located, until you arrive near the town of Polcenigo, one of Italy's most beautiful villages famous for its basket-making art.
+Rich in buildings that testify to its long history, Polcenigo's setting is dominated by the waters of the Livenza and nearby Gorgazzo springs.
+Proceeding toward Aviano, one encounters Castello di Aviano, named after its 10th-century castle.
+It continues along a track that offers spectacular views of the foothills mountains and to the vicinity of Malnisio, a hamlet of Montereale Valcellina, where there is the "A. Pitter" Hydroelectric Power Plant, the first power plant in the Venezie and one of the first in Italy, now converted into a technological museum.
+Finally, we reach Maniago, city of knives.

-This route is ideal for families with children aged 10 years and older.
+This route is ideal for families with children 10 years and older.

 It is possible to return to Sacile by train.